Edit: Thanks to ApartmentTherapy.com for the feature.

 We've had so many random projects that I've not been able to schedule an afternoon to take pictures of the nursery, but my friend Kelly (and her awesome pictures) motivated me to get out the camera.
 Also, Peter and Jenny needed a shot of a crib for a project they're working on, so here goes...
 Lots of high-res goodness if you click the shots and some detailed information below.

 The room itself is a bit of a menagerie — literally — animal themed with creatures of all sorts: animals, robots, and a random house-cat or two.
-In our Eichler-built home in Northern California, the rooms are also quite small which presented a challenge with fitting it all in, so we opted to keep it fairly simple — both in quantity as well as in tone on the major surfaces — and let the small things bring in color and levity.
+In our Eichler-built home in Northern California, the rooms are also fairly small (by suburban home standards) which presented a challenge with fitting it all in, so we opted to keep it fairly simple — both in quantity as well as in tone on the major surfaces — and let the small things bring in color and levity.

 Casie is an ardent thrift store shopper with a penchant for Fisher Price goodies, so the kid's pretty well stocked in that department as seen in the photos.
 The custom prints from Wee Society line the walls… I'm luck enough to have worked with Jill and Jason and asked that they print up some larger pieces and I was able to get my hands on a limited edition silkscreen alphabet print which helps to wrap up the theme nicely.
 A few pieces from Jonathan Adler and custom-made DIY bits round-out the room.